groovy-tutorial/groovy-tutorial/manuscript/03_90_CollectionOperators.md

 ### Extracting as Parameters

-In the next example I extract the items in the `score` list out, each aligning with the parameters in the
+In the next example I extract the items in the `score` list out, each aligning with the parameters in the method signature:

 	def mean(num1, num2, num3) {